 "...funding, it's going to be grand."

 An alliance formed, and the twins went back to work, harder than ever.
-Some people would said later that, during that week, you could sometime mistake the fumes coming from the fifth year dormitories for ghosts so thick they were.
+Some people would say later that, during that week, you could sometimes mistake the fumes coming from the fifth year dormitories for ghosts so thick they were.

-Two weeks before Christmas Break, hell was released at the Malfoy Heir.
+Two weeks before Christmas Break, hell was unleashed at the Malfoy Heir.